nmahmudova/ADE-LLM/ADE-LLM-AE/README.md

 The framework follows a systematic pipeline:

 1. **Event Logs** – Raw data capturing business process executions are collected.
+Artificial datasets are located in Data folder.
 2. **Prefix Extraction** – Complete traces are decomposed into partial sequences to enable early anomaly detection.
 3. **Encoding** – Symbolic prefixes are transformed into numerical representations suitable for machine learning models.
 4. **Autoencoder** – An unsupervised neural network learns to reconstruct normal process behavior from encoded prefixes.